captnnnn/richer/web/README.md

 2. `source venv/bin/activate/`
 3. `pip install -r requirements.txt`

+then following steps to setup frontend app
+1. `cd client-app`
+2. `yarn`
+3. `.build.sh`

 # TODO: run db and config db settings

+then run server
+1. `./runserver.sh`

 Catches
 1. When install yarn, if running into "SyntaxError: Use of const in strict mode" upon running `yarn version`.
 It means you prob have a node installed on your local before hand.
 You will need to run `brew link --overwrite node` to use the latest node installed by brew.
 2. if you see "some_path is not writable " upon running `brew link --overwrite node`. it means you dont have permission to edit that path.
 Run `sudo chown -R $USER:admin some_path` to get permission.